Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Viscosity is the measure of an oil’s resistance to flow.
 In other words, it’s the natural thickening and thinning of any fluid as it responds to the external temperature that we’ve been talking about so far throughout this article.

-Which one is used in your vehicle could depend on many factors, though.
-Since both 10W-30 and 10W-40 have the same cold weather grade, the higher temperature rating is going to be the most important difference when comparing the two.
+Which one is used in your car could depend on many factors, though.
+Since both 10W-30 and 10W-40 have the same cold weather grade, the main difference between the two is the high temperature viscosity.

 Why Should I Use 10W-30?

 10W-30 will have a lower viscosity at operating temperatures than 10W-40.
-A thinner oil at high temperatures has many benefits over one that will retain its thickness under the same circumstances.
+A thinner engine oil at high temperatures has many benefits over one that retains its thickness under the same circumstances.

-However, you probably shouldn’t use 10W-30 only for the sole purpose of increasing your vehicle’s fuel efficiency.
+However, you probably shouldn’t use 10W-30 only for the sole purpose of decreasing your vehicle’s fuel consumption.

 Better In Cold Weather

-10W-30 isn’t any different at starting temperatures than 10W-40 – but at operating temperature, the environment isn’t going to have as profound an affect as if it were hot outside the vehicle.
+10W-30 isn’t any different at starting temperatures than 10W-40 – but at operating temperature, the environment isn’t going to have as profound an effect as if it were hot outside the vehicle.

 In other words, if it’s 90 degrees outside, the temperature of your engine is already going to run at higher temperatures because of the ambient heat and subsequent absorption of the heat by your vehicle’s metal.

-Better For Non-Performing Engines With Lower Running Temperatures
+Better For Non-Performance Engines With Lower Running Temperatures

 Even though this is not always the case, most everyday family vehicles won’t operate at as high of a temperature as some performance vehicles which are turbocharged or finely tuned for specific types of racing.

-This eliminates the need to have a thicker oil which is harder to push through the engine of most normal vehicles.
+This eliminates the need to have a thicker oil which is harder to push through the engine of most normal vehicles (and which may cause excessive oil temperature).

 In fact, a thicker option used in a vehicle with a relatively low operating temperature may excessively wear some components by making them work harder to pump and move oil around the engine.